johannesgiorgis/100-days-of-code/log.md

 **Thoughts**: Today was not as productive as previous days.
 Got halfway through the _Using SQLAlchemy_ course where we started to crease the helper functions to load data into our database as well as getting the python packages data.

 **Link(s) to work**: [Started using SQLAlchemy](https://github.com/johannesgiorgis/talkpython/tree/2ebe52c3ba05b93f95ca5d4738fb4ff1175a9096/data-driven-web-apps-with-flask)

+### Day 6: Friday, February 21st, 2020

+**Today's Progress**: I continued working through Talk Python's Building Data Driven Web Applications with Flask, SQLAlchemy & Bootstrap.
+I completed the _Using SQLAlchemy_ chapter.

+**Thoughts**: This past week saw me travel back and start my new job and I ended up not working on this until the end of the week.
+I completed Chapter 9, _Using SQLAlchemy_ which was interesting.
+I need to wrap my head around relationships and querying them in SQLAlechmy.
+Tomorrow, I jump to doing Database migrations with Alembic so I'm excited to learn more about that.

+**Link(s) to work**: [Completed using SQLAlchemy](https://github.com/johannesgiorgis/talkpython/tree/5477e33ad2686520a5d307ebc4a9b1feed3167c0/data-driven-web-apps-with-flask)